 Friday, October 25, 2019

 EIFS is an acronym for Exterior Insulation and Finish System.
-It has been a popular exterior finish material in the Gainesville area for about the last 20 years, and is also called synthetic stucco: essentially a foamboard and fiberglass mesh attached to a wall that is covered with a polymer-based material, and then textured to look like historic stucco.
+It was a popular exterior finish material in the Florida up until approximately 2000, and is also called synthetic stucco: essentially a foamboard and fiberglass mesh attached to a wall that is covered with a polymer-based material, and then textured to look like historic stucco.
 EIFS has been in use in Europe since the 1950s, and in the U.S. since the late ‘60s.
 It is typically used on wood-framed houses.